-Originally posted in March 2018 I have no updated the post for 2019 to reflect some of the new tech and suggestions.
+Originally posted in March 2018, I have now updated the post for 2019 to reflect some of the new tech and suggestions.
 This includes some reader recommendations too

 In the past couple of years, the home automation industry has boomed, and the traditional Z-wave based systems have lost ground to the new wave of AI-based speakers from Amazon and Google.